skyslasher/de.ergomation.wp-civi-mosaico/README.md

-# Wordpress integration for CiviMail with Mosaico
+# WordPress integration for CiviMail with Mosaico

 ![Screenshot](/images/screenshot.png)

-This plugin integrates WordPress with the CiviCRM mail editor replacement Mosaico.
-The gallery now uses the Wordpress media library.
+This [CiviCRM](https://civicrm.org) extension integrates WordPress with the CiviCRM mail editor replacement [Mosaico](https://civicrm.org/extensions/email-template-builder).
+The gallery now uses the WordPress media library.
 It also contains an enhanced Versafix template with a new template block.
 This block comes with a property editor that shows all available Wordpress posts.
 It applies the post title, excerpt with adjustable length an a read more button with just one click.
 In addition, section margins can be applied